-The Mehmani Research Group has one opening for a PhD student starting August 2022 in the Department of Energy and Mineral Engineering (www.eme.psu.edu) at Penn State University.
-The successful candidate will conduct research on computational modeling of multiphase fluid dynamics in porous materials at the micron scale.
+The Mehmani Research Group has one opening for a fully funded PhD student starting Fall 2024 in the Department of Energy and Mineral Engineering (www.eme.psu.edu) at the Penn State University.
+The successful candidate will conduct research on the modeling of reactive transport, machine learning, multiscale algorithms, and multi-resolution imaging of geomaterials.

 The lab focuses on the fundamental physics of flow and deformation in porous media.
 Our goal is to bridge the controlling mechanisms rooted at the microscale to the emergent behaviors observed at the macroscale.
-A core part of our activities is directed towards devising non-classical algorithms and experimental imaging techniques that probe microscale processes and translate useful insights into Darcy-scale information.
+A core part of our activities is directed towards devising multiscale algorithms and experimental imaging techniques that probe microscale processes and translate useful insights into Darcy-scale information.
 Our interests are driven by applications of porous media in energy and the environment.
-They include subsurface technologies such as CO2 storage, geothermal energy, natural gas, and groundwater remediation, as well as manufactured devices such as fuel cells and batteries.
-Students will have the opportunity to contribute to questions of global and societal import.
+They include subsurface technologies such as H2 storage, CO2 sequestration, geothermal energy, natural gas, and manufactured devices such as fuel cells and batteries.
+Students will have the opportunity to contribute to questions of global and societal importance.
 Find more information at www.mehmaniresearchgroup.com.

 Yashar Mehmani is an assistant professor in the Department of Energy and Mineral Engineering (EME) at the Pennsylvania State University (link).
-He is also a co-funded faculty in the Institutes of Energy and the Environment (IEE) (link).
+He is a co-funded faculty in the Institute of Energy and the Environment (IEE) (link) and an affiliates of the Institute for Computational and Data Science (ICDS) (link) and Department of Materials Science and Engineering’s IGDP program (link).
 His research interests are broadly related to porous media flow and mechanics with a special focus on computing and scale translation.
-He received a BSc from Sharif University of Technology, Iran, followed by a PhD from the University of Texas at Austin.
-He was then a postdoctoral fellow and later a research scientist at the Energy Resources Engineering Department at Stanford University.
+He received a BSc from Sharif University of Technology, Iran, a PhD from the University of Texas at Austin, and was a postdoctoral fellow and research scientist at the Energy Resources Engineering Department at Stanford University.